A two-day symposium at the University of Warwick

 Dr Lone Grøn, VIVE: Danish Centre of Social Science Research

-Professor Margaret Morganroth Gullette, Brandeis University
+Dr Margaret Morganroth Gullette, Brandeis University

 Dr Erik R. Hauge, Haukeland University Hospital, Bergen